jmettraux/aachen/src/raa__rchecks.md

 : success → task completes successfully.

 Modifier
-: the skill level;
+: the skill level; or else
-: -2 if the character has no exposure to the skill;
-: (_Level_ or _HD_) / 2 (round down) if creature should somehow be competent.
+: -2 if the character has no exposure to the skill; or else : (_Level_ or _HD_) / 2 (round down) if creature competent.

 Difficulty
+: character `TC`; or
+: opponent `DC`; or
-: TODO.
+: arbitrary task `DC`.

+1 and 20
+: a 1 is always a failure;
+: a 20 is always a success;
+: referee should not call for a check for an impossible task.

 <hr/>

 Dis|advantage
-: referee grants advantage or disadvantage as they see fit; or : a lighter -2, -1, +1, or +2 may be applied.
+: referee grants advantage or disadvantage as they see fit; or : a lighter -3 to +3;
+: note that a dis|advantage is equivalent to ± 4 or 5.

 <hr/>